deisseroth-lab/two-photon/README.md

     two-photon.sif
 ```

-When you are in the bash shell, you can look at the script usage:
+Again when we are in the bash shell, we can prepare to run the script by first
+looking at its usage:

 ```bash
 $ /usr/bin/python3 /app/rip.py --help